zaxor0/zwerchhau/into-the-war/rules.md

 - For example, an attempt to trip an opponent might force them to pass a STR Save to stay on their feet, while an attempt to trick an opponent into surrender may force them to pass a WIL Save or lower their arms.

 ## Combat
+- Combat is side versus side; check for initiative winner performs all actions, then the loser acts.
+- Combat ends whenever one side is eliminated or one side flees successfully.
+- You have two acts you can perform on your turn; these can be a combination of movement, attacks, reloads.
+- Other actions may be permitted at the discretion of the Referee.
+- You may perform certain actions twice on your turn: double move or double attack.
 - Grenades and Bazookas cause **Blast** damage, which has a radius of 20 feet.
 - Grenades and Bazookas can pierce armor, **AP**, and ignore half DR when dealing damage.
-- Combat is side versus side; check for initiative winner performs all actions, then the loser acts.
-- Combat ends whenever one side is eliminated or one side flees successfully.
 - Optionally, use Shots and Bursts to track when a reload action is needed.
 - If you are tracking shots and bursts, reloading is a standard action.
 You may move and reload, or reload and act (such as attack).